10 Ways to Recover and Reconnect With Your Spouse

 Even the nicest homes need maintenance.
 They need to be cleaned, repaired, manicured and managed.
 In the same way, your relationships needs maintenance.
 Because you cannot be perfect, there will be emotional meltdowns, communication faux paus and plain old mistakes in your marriage so you need to be good at recovering, recuperating and reconnecting.
-To help in the process consider these ways of keeping your relationship in good shape.
+To help in the process of reconnecting with your spouse, consider these ways of keeping your relationship in good shape.

 1. Test the waters.
 Don't say a thing, just give her a hug, or squeeze his knee or pat his hand.
 Sometimes the best things in life are unsaid.
 One way to remember this principle is this little poem:

 2. Look for a positive.
 Anything positive -- even, "Sure is nice weather today, huh?"
 In fact, one researcher discovered that the more positively couples rated their communication, the more satisfied they were with their relationship.
 John Gottman and his colleagues have found that satisfied married couples had five positive interactions to every one negative interaction .
 Decide to have a positive attitude and then positive words will flow from it.

 3. Try to encourage.
 Look for something that is good.
 Say some word of affirmation.
 Bill often says things like, "That's ok, Pam.
 I'd rather be here with you in this situation than with anyone else, any place else."
 When Bill blows it somehow, I usually say something like, "That's ok, you are a really great man and this is such a small thing."
 Start spontaneously listing off your spouse's best traits.
 (Who cares if you can't cook if your husband calls you "One red hot mamma!")